beman-project/execution26/docs/overview.md

 <details>
 <summary>Example</summary>

-The example receiver just prints the name of each the received
-<a href=‘#completion-signal’>completion signal</a> before forwarding it
-to a receiver.
-It also forwards the request for an environment (<code><a href=‘#get_env’>get_env</a><code>) to the nested receiver.
+The example receiver prints the name of each the received <a href=‘#completion-signal’>completion signal</a> before forwarding it to a receiver.
+It forwards the request for an environment (<code><a href=‘#get_env’>get_env</a><code>) to the nested receiver.
 This example is resembling a receiver as it would be used by a sender injecting logging of received signals.

 ```c++
 template <std::execution::receiver NestedReceiver>